-Sport, Recreation and Amenities - maintenance
+Sport and recreation - maintenance

-The City's Sport, Recreation and Amenities Department will maintain community amenities such as halls, beaches and sports grounds to a defined minimum maintenance standard, and will, where possible, improve these standards.
+The City's Sport and Recreation Department will maintain community amenities such as halls, beaches and sports grounds to a defined minimum maintenance standard, and will, where possible, improve these standards.
 The defined minimum maintenance standards are designed to result in open, clean, safe and usable facilities.
 A proactive and reactive maintenance programme will be planned and implemented annually, depending on needs and the availability of resources.

-The maintenance programmes will be delivered by the Sport, Recreation and Amenities Department in conjunction with Supply Chain Management, the private sector, contractors and institutional framework affiliates, the municipal facility management committee and both the local and district sport and recreation councils.
+The maintenance programmes will be delivered by the Sport and Recreation Department in conjunction with Supply Chain Management, the private sector, contractors and institutional framework affiliates, the municipal facility management committee and both the local and district sport and recreation councils.